43 Best door ideas – internal doors, front doors, service doors and more

 9. White minimal French doors

 Going for classic double internal doors?
 This style is your best bet.
 French doors open up the space between adjoining rooms.
 They're not only aesthetically pleasing but they enable views between different areas of your home.
 The flow of light also makes a room look bigger.
-They come in any finish or colour but a fresh white door design can be an attractive look.
+They come in any finish or color but a fresh white door design can be an attractive look.

 10. Reclaimed doors